Top 10 Things You Should Do When Driving

 If you haven't had enough rest, you could fall asleep while driving and possibly die.
 The best thing to do would be to ask someone to drive you if you really have to go somewhere.

-You need to be at the best conditions before driving.
+You need to be in the best condition before driving.
 This is the optimal way to avoid causing accidents.

 Driving when tired is a pretty big hazard.
-I must admit I have been been guilty of this a couple times.
+I must admit I have been guilty of this a couple of times.

 12 Avoid Listening to Music Too Loudly